-Prerequisite: (i) Students wishing to be admitted to Advanced Portuguese - Part II will be required to have successfully completed Advanced Portuguese - Part I.

-(ii) Student wishing to admitted to Advanced Portuguese - Part II without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of Language Centre that they have attained elsewhere the required standard.
+- Prerequisites: (i) Students wishing to be admitted to Advanced Portuguese Part II will be required to have successfully completed Advanced Portuguese Part I. - (ii) Student wishing to admitted to Advanced Portuguese Part II without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of Language Centre that they have attained elsewhere the required standard.

-LANG0003 : Introdu uction to Spanish Culture 3 credits Assessment: 100% coursework.
-Coursework includes (i) periodic c assignments, (ii) proje ects 1st semester only and (iii) other coursework as prescribed.
-A 100 March 1
+LANG0003 : Introduction to Spanish Culture 3 credits Assessment: 100% coursework.
+Coursework includes (i) periodic assignments, (ii) projects; and (iii) other coursework as prescribed.
+1st semester only (ii) projects; and (iii) other coursework as prescribed.

-The aim of this course is to give the students an insight into Spanish culture and traditions.
-They will learn aspects of the traditions, history, art, music and customs of all Spanish speaking countries.
-Guests speakers (all from different Spanish speaking countries) will give talks about the interesting aspects of their culture and there will be discussions about all subjects presented in the course.
+This course aims is to give students an insight into Spanish culture and traditions.
+Students will learn about aspects of the traditions, history, art, music and customs of all Spanish speaking countries.
+Guest speakers (all from different Spanish speaking countries) will give talks about the interesting aspects of their culture and there will be discussions about all subjects presented in the course.